Pros and Cons of Robo-Advisors: Everything You Need to Know

 Investing to save for retirement with robo-advisors or reach a long-term financial goal but doesn’t have a ton of funds to invest now.
 However, even if you don’t fit the “new investor” bill, robo-advisors can still be a good option.
 If you’re a busy professional who doesn’t want to spend the time and energy managing your portfolio, but you also don’t’ want to pay high fees and upfront costs, a robo-advisor is still a good option.

-What are the negatives of using a robo-advisor for financial planning and investment management?
+What are the negatives of using a robo-advisor?

 What are the positives of using a Canadian robo-advisor?